-Chapte er 21 req quirement Extent of compliance full part no (iii) Records about training, skills and experience of staff ✓ (iv) Evidence of conformity of processes ✓ (v) Results of reviews of requirements relating to products ✓ (vi) Records of the S&E process carried out on each application ✓ (vii) Record of data allowing individual work to be tracked ✓ (viii) Record of QMS audits ✓ (ix) Records on actions taken re. non-conforming products ✓ (x) Records on actions taken re. corrective actions ✓ (xi) Records on actions taken re. preventive actions ✓ (xii) Records referring to search process documentation ✓ 21.21 (i) Recording of the databases consulted during search ✓ (ii) Recording of keywords, combination of words and truncations during search ~ (iii) Recording of the languages used during search ✓ (iv) Recording of classes and combinations thereof consulted during search ~ (v) Recording of a listing of all search statements used in databases consulted ~ (vi) Records about other information relevant to the search ✓ (vii) Records about limitation of search and its justification ✓ (viii) Records about lack of clarity of the claims ✓ (ix) Records about lack of unity ✓ 1 21.22 Report on its own internal review processes ✓ 1 21.23- 21.25 Additional information on further inputs to its internal reviews ~ 21.26 Initial report called for by paragraph 21.26 ✓ 1 1
+Chapte hapter 21 requirement Extent of compliance full part no (iv) Evidence of conformity of processes ✓ (v) Results of reviews of requirements relating to products ✓ (vi) Records of the S&E process carried out on each application ✓ (vii) Record of data allowing individual work to be tracked ✓ (viii) Record of QMS audits ✓ (ix) Records on actions taken re. non-conforming products ✓ (x) Records on actions taken re. corrective actions ✓ (xi) Records on actions taken re. preventive actions ✓ (xii) Records referring to search process documentation ✓ 21.21 (i) Recording of the databases consulted during search ✓ (ii) Recording of keywords, combination of words and truncations during search ~ (iii) Recording of the languages used during search ✓ (iv) Recording of classes and combinations thereof consulted during search ~ (v) Recording of a listing of all search statements used in databases consulted ~ (vi) Records about other information relevant to the search ✓ (vii) Records about limitation of search and its justification ✓ (viii) Records about lack of clarity of the claims ✓ (ix) Records about lack of unity ✓ 1 1 21.22 Report on its own internal review processes ✓ 1 1 21.23- 21.25 Additional information on further inputs to its internal reviews ~ 21.26 Initial report called for by paragraph 21.26 ✓ 1